-In 2012, insurance companies paid $489.7 million in settlements and jury verdicts to people who were injured by dog bites and attacks.
-Claims made by dog bite and attack victims are almost always paid by the dog owner’s homeowner’s insurance company.
+In 2019, insurance companies paid $797 million in settlements and jury verdicts to people who were injured by dog bites and attacks nationwide.
+Claims made by dog bite and attack victims are almost always paid by the dog owner’s homeowner’s or renter’s insurance company.

 Compensation for Dog Bite Victims

 Typical damages that dog bite victims can receive compensation for include:

 Pain and suffering: This is the right to compensation for physical pain and suffering and mental anguish you have suffered and could possibly endure in the future.
 This accounts for many of the damages that are recovered and are in addition to the following damages that are discussed.